-Static Modeling
+4.1 Static Modeling

-For real-time and embedded systems, it is particularly important to understand the interface between the system and the external environment, which referred to as the system context.
+For real-time applications, it is particularly important to understand the interface between the system and the external environment, which referred to as the system context.
 In UML, the system context may be depicted using either a static model or a collaboration model [Douglass99].
 A system context class diagram provides a more detailed view of the system boundary for a real-time system than a use case diagram.

 Using the UML notation for the static model, the system context is depicted showing the system as an aggregate class with the stereotype "system", and the external environment is depicted as external classes to which the system has to interface.
 External classes are categorized using stereotypes.
 An external class can be an "external input device", an "external output device", an "external I/O device", an "external user", an "external system", or an "external timer".
-For a real-time system, it is desirable to identify low level external classes that correspond to the physical I/O devices to which the system has to interface.
-These external classes are depicted with the stereotype "external I/O device".
-Standard association names are used on system context class diagrams (Fig. 2) as follows:
+For a real-time system, it is desirable to identify low level external classes that correspond to the physical I/O device".
+Standard association names are used on system context class diagrams as follows: